Relative VGIT and an application to degenerations of Hilbert schemes: Relative VGIT

 Now we are ready to construct the required stratification.
 Since $X_I$ is quasi-projective, the $G_I$-fixed locus $(X_I)^{G_I}$ has finitely many connected components.
-We write $\Lambda$ for the set of all connected components of $(X_I)^{G_I}$ for all $I \subseteq \Gamma$ satisfying condition (iii) in Lemma \ref{lem:closed-orbit}.
+We write $\Lambda$ for the set of all connected components of $(X_I)^{G_I}$ as $I$ runs over the centred subsets of $\Gamma$.
 Then $\Lambda$ is a finite set of quasi-projective subschemes of $X$.

 For any pair of subsets $I \subseteq \Gamma$ and $J \subseteq \Lambda$, we define

 In other words, $X_I^J$ contains points in $X_I$ with the closure of the corresponding $G$-orbits meeting only the connected components indexed by $J$.
 Since both $\Gamma$ and $\Lambda$ are finite sets, we obtain a finite stratification